d-strobel/terraform-provider-windows/docs/resources/local_user.md

 ### Optional

 - `account_expires` (String) Define when the local user account expires.
-If not specified, the user account never expires.<br>The string time format is the following: `2023-07-25T20:43:16Z` (see [Terraform timetypes](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework-timetypes@v0.3.0/timetypes#RFC3339)).
+If not specified, the user account never expires.<br>The string time format is the following: `2023-07-25T20:43:16Z` (ISO 8601 datetime/RFC3389, see [Terraform timetypes](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework-timetypes@v0.3.0/timetypes#RFC3339)).
 - `description` (String) Define a description for the local user.
 The maximum length is 48 characters.
 - `enabled` (Boolean) (Default: `true`)<br>Define whether the local user is enabled.
 - `full_name` (String) Define the full name of the local user.
 The full name differs from the user name of the user account.